microsoft/X-Decoder/README.md

 * **It delivers the state-of-the-art referring segmentation performance.
 It is much better than CLIPSeg or any existing open-vocabulary segmentation system!**

-* **It support image retrieval from the pool.
-You can either generate an image with a text prompt or find a real image from the pool!**
+* **It supports text-to-image retrieval.
+You can choose find a real image from your own pool or ask for generating a new image!**

 In the next, we will:

 * **Have visual question answering added to our pretrained X-Decoder model.
 Our model shows good VQA performance, but was not added to pretraining, though no barrier at all.**

 ## Getting Started